We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Dip each bite into the olive oil and enjoy.

-Good quality extra virgin olive oil is the best choice for dipping bread.
+Good quality extra virgin olive oil is the best choice for dipping.
 It’s the purest and tastiest kind of olive oil out there.
-You’ll be amazed at the wonderful flavor it adds to fresh homemade bread.
+You’ll be amazed at the wonderful flavor it has.

-- Homemade bread tastes the best if eaten within 12-24 hours of baking.
+- Homemade loaves taste the best if eaten within 12-24 hours of baking.

-- Freeze leftover bread in a zip-top freezer bag for up to 1 month.
+- Freeze leftovers in a zip-top freezer bag for up to 1 month.

 - Defrost at room temperature or in the microwave.
-Do not refrigerate the bread; it will make it go stale quickly.
+Do not refrigerate; it will make it go stale quickly.

 Pour the flour into a bowl and stir in the salt and yeast on opposite sides of the bowl.
 The salt can’t touch the yeast directly, or it can kill it.